IKE Configuration Overview¶

 ..

-One or more IKE cryptographic algorithm proposals may then be defined in the
+One or more IKE cryptographic algorithm proposals must then be defined in the

 Each IKE proposal must contain either: